E40: the Waterway That Could Change Eastern Europe’s Destiny Forever

 Russia is endangered by Belarus’ change of mind but Moscow has two cards to play and both of them are to be played in Ukraine: the environmental impact and the Donbass.
 In fact, the waterway pass by the Chernobyl exclusion zone — at its closest is only 2.5 kilometres from the nuclear reactor — and as various environmental organizations have pointed out there’s the concrete risk of making the contamination spread and threatening millions of people and animals.
 Russia’s approach is strengthened by these indisputable elements and it may use the already-existing environmental organizations to increase the bottom-up pressure against the E40.

-The E40 is also vulnerable because of the Dnieper’s vicinity to the Donbass where conflict between Ukrainian forces and Russian-backed separatists is still ongoing.
-Acts of sabotage are relatively easy-to-make via Donetsk- or Lugansk-based fighters and they could prove extremely useful to discouraging potential investors from committing to the project’s funding.
+The E40 is also vulnerable because of the Dnieper’s vicinity to the Donbass, where conflict between Ukrainian forces and Russian-backed separatists is still ongoing.
+Acts of sabotage are relatively easy-to-make via Donetsk- or Lugansk-based fighters, a large-scale Ukraine-Russia war might still break out in the next future — the E40’s inherent geopolitical significance, the Western pressures over Belarus, the NATO question and other factors will influence the Kremlin’s behavior — and they could prove extremely useful to discouraging potential investors from committing to the project’s funding.